YorkDevelopers/venimus/README.md

 Logging (driven by events?)

-Automatically call /user/connected from Auth0
+Automatically call /user/connected from Auth0?
+Or should /user/connected indicate if this is a new user?

 Include user's profile picture.

+Allow an email address to be changed.
+What should happen?
+Confirm via email?